stormogulen/zid/README.md

   node id fits the configured bits, but assigning unique ids across a fleet is left to the caller.

+## Extending zid

+OrderedId is the reference implementation, not the only one.
+Anything that follows the same shape counts as part of the zid ecosystem:

+- **Strongly typed** — each config is its own type, not a raw u64.
+- **Comptime config** — bad configs fail to compile, not to run.
+- **Explicit errors** — failures come back as real Zig errors, never a magic value or a panic.
+- **Swappable dependencies** — anything that isn't deterministic (a clock, randomness, a C library) gets passed in, so it can be swapped for a fake in tests.

+`src/ordered/` is the reference to copy from.

+A couple of things worth knowing if you're adding a new identifier type:

+- **UUIDs or hash-based ids** don't sort the way `OrderedId` does — that's fine, just say so in the doc comment.
+- **Wrapping a C library** is a different deal than pure Zig bit math — the FFI calls aren't free, C error codes should become real Zig errors, and it should be clear who owns any memory.
+Still welcome, just don't call it zero-cost.

 ## Examples & Tests

 ```sh